 fEOL date was earlier then the two previous versions

 Starting with the 2019 releases of Windows 10 versions, the following support schedule will be used for enterprises according to Microsoft:

-- There will be 2 (two) releases per year, one in the Spring and one in the Fall
+- There will be two (2) releases per year: one in the spring and one in the fall.

 Here are a few things to remember about Microsoft's release schedule:

-- Currently, all end-of-life dates fall on Patch Tuesday, which always falls on the second Tuesday of every month.
+- Currently, all End-of-Life (EOL) dates fall on Patch Tuesday, which always falls on the second Tuesday of every month.
 Traditionally, this is the day Microsoft releases security patches.

 - Microsoft aims to publish new updates on Patch Tuesday as well.
-However, the targeted date may sometimes be missed due to bugs or if the release is not ready yet.
+However, the targeted date may sometimes be missed due to bugs or the release not being ready yet.

-- Release and EOL dates are from Microsoft's lifecycle fact sheet, which is updated with the final release (re-release) date of Windows 10 versions.
+- Release and EOL dates are from Microsoft's products and services Lifecycle information search page, which is updated with the final release (re-release) date of Windows 10 versions.

-Also worth noting is that Windows 7 extended support goes EOL on January 14, 2020 — just 10 months away as we write this blog post!
-To continue to receive security updates on Windows 7, you will have to pay Microsoft yearly per device as an add-on service.
+Also worth noting is the fact that Windows 7 is now in paid extended support.
+Regular extended support went EOL on January 14, 2020.
+To continue to receive security and critical updates (based on Microsoft's discretion) on Windows 7, you will have to pay Microsoft yearly per device as an add-on service.